Overview of thinkorswim and Active Trader Pro

 Category 2: Margin Accounts

-Why use only your money when you can leverage someone else’s?
-Both brokers offer margin trading, requiring you to provide collateral.
+Why trade with your own money when you can trade with someone else’s?
+Each broker-dealer in this comparison provides margin trading, so you only need to put up some collateral.

 Fidelity: